tvcutsem/proxy-handlers/README.md

-This library provides a number of predefined ECMAScript 6 Proxy handlers.
+This library provides a number of subclassable ECMAScript 6 Proxy handlers.

 The goal is to simplify writing complete and correct Proxy handlers.